Cavapoo: is it the right breed for you?

 Please note: A dog’s exercise, training/stimulation and grooming requirements can depend on several factors such as age and health.
 The same goes for ongoing costs of ownership.
 For advice on one specific dog, we always advise chatting with a vet.

-Cavapoos are an energetic and highly intelligent breed.
-To keep them physically and mentally stimulated, they will need between 45 minutes - 1 hour of exercise a day.
+This breed is energetic and highly intelligent.
+To keep them physically and mentally stimulated, they will need between 45 minutes — one hour of exercise a day.
 This can be split into a shorter walk in the morning, followed by a longer walk in the evening.

 To keep them happy and healthy, take them to a secure environment where they can run off-lead, with lots of interesting things to see and sniff.
 As with all breeds, be careful not to over-exercise them whilst they are still growing, as this can have long term effects on their joints.

-Your Cavapoo will need a balanced diet rich in nutrients, vitamins, and minerals.
+Your dog or puppy will need a balanced diet rich in nutrients, vitamins, and minerals.
 It’s best to feed them complete dog food specially formulated for small breeds to ensure that they are getting the right amount of vitamins and nutrients.

 Growing pups may prefer 3-4 smaller servings during the day, rather than two larger meals.
 This can be reduced to two meals a day as your dog gets older.